danielbeach/drainage/README.md

   Count:  5
   Wasted: 12.3 MB

-  These files exist in S3 but are not referenced in the Delta transaction log.
+  These files exist in ADLS but are not referenced in the Delta transaction log.
 Consider cleaning them up.

 💡 Recommendations: